okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-additional-limits/index.md

 ## Workforce license rate limit multiplier

 Workforce orgs that are created after January 7, 2021 have increased default rate limits.
-This increase is for [specific endpoints](#list-of-endpoints) and depends on a Workforce org's license count (Universal Directory or single-sign-on).
+This increase is for [specific endpoints](#list-of-endpoints) and depends on a Workforce org's license count (Universal Directory or Single-Sign-On).

 | Workforce licenses | Rate limit multiplier      |
 | ------------------ | -------------------------: |